gypsydave5/gypsydave5.github.io/posts/dc.md

 ```

 Ummm... still nothing.
 Did we break it?
-No, there's just one snag: the result is
+Did we do something wrong?
+No, there's
-still 'on the plate' - to see it we need to print it out with the command `p`.
+just one snag: the result is still 'on the plate' - to see it we need to print
+it out with the command `p`.
 Type it in and hit return again:

 ```shell
 $ dc